-If you have any anecdotes or quotes, specifically about you, made by others then write them down here too.
+If you have any anecdotes or quotes, made by other people specifically about you, write them down here too.
 They are gold dust.

-For the final, lower right-hand section you will need to come on a short journey with me about the personification of your personal attributes.
+For the final, lower right-hand section, you will need to come on a short journey with me about the personification of your specific attributes.

-A slight contradiction in terms in the title above, but when I call it a personal professional persona it is because it is highly unlikely you will share this with anyone.
-What I want you to do is hold in your head, the key attributes you have collected, whilst thinking about your role models.
-These role models can be anything that inspires and enthuses you but should also embody the attributes you are thinking about.
+A slight contradiction in terms in the title above, but when I call it a personal, professional persona it is because it is highly unlikely you will share this with anyone.
+What I want you to do is hold in your head, the key attributes you have collected, while thinking about your role models.
+These role models can be anything that inspires and enthuses you but should also embody the characteristics you have in your mind.

 When you finally rest upon a characterisation, it is a good idea to find materials to support it.
 Screensavers, wallpapers, magazine subscriptions, movies, whatever fits.

-When you have this characterisation, superhero or spirit guide settled and have tried it on for size a few times, it is time to write the most important part of your CV.
+When you have this characterisation, role model, superhero or spirit guide settled and have tried it on for size a few times, it is time to write the most important part of your CV.

-This is the paragraph or two at the top of the first page of your CV.
-This is your one and only chance to hook your potential new boss or their recruiter.
+This statement is the paragraph or two at the top of the first page of your CV.
+This section is your only chance to hook your potential new boss or their recruiter.
 Most people will bin your CV as soon as they hit a dud word, phrase or concept in this paragraph.

 Spend time thinking about your attributes as defined in the previous sections above, and how they relate to the role you want next.
 Think more about the person that will be hiring you and what they will value in the attributes you have.
-Think about the keywords you have gathered about yourself and make sure they are woven into this section.
-This is especially important to get right for your industry when you add this to your LinkedIn profile; to ensure you turn up in the right searches.
+Think about the keywords you have gathered about yourself and make sure you weave them into this section.
+It is especially important to get this right for your industry when you add this to your LinkedIn profile; to ensure you turn up in the right searches.

-Next, relax, strap on your persona and write this section in your own voice, talk about your successes, your passions and your undeniable specialisms and how these have been expressed.
+Next, relax, strap on your persona and write this section in your voice.
+Write about your successes, your passions and your undeniable specialisms and how these are evident in your work history.

 Again, as with the other stages, take your time.
-Get it proofread widely and use Siri or something similar to read it to you before you complete it.
+Get it this section proofread widely and use Siri or something similar to read it to you before you complete it.

-Two final sections, your education, training and recreational activities.
+Two final sections are needed; your education, training and recreational activities.